ricardojoserf/amazon-mwaa-RCE/README.md

 Amazon Managed Workflows for Apache Airflow (MWAA) is a managed service to run Apache Airflow on AWS without managing infrastructure.
 However, most installations are affected by CVE-2024-39877, an SSTI vulnerability which allows remote code execution.

+This is because Amazon has been offering 8 different versions of Apache Airflow, and 6 of them are vulnerable to CVE-2024-39877.
+After reporting this problem, 3 of the 6 vulnerable versions are not offered anymore and they have (allegedly) applied patches to the other 3 previously vulnerable versions.

+In this post I will explain how incredibly easy it is to exploit this in AWS, which makes this an even more critical vulnerability in my opinion (despite that, as I will explain later, AWS VDP surprisingly considers this a low-severity vulnerability).

 <br>

 ## Local testing

-After finding the Apache Airflow used by the AWS MWAA instance was 2.9.2, I decided to find possible attacks for this version and test them first locally.
+After finding the Apache Airflow used by the AWS MWAA instance I was testing was using the 2.9.2 version, I decided to find possible attacks for this specific version and test them locally first.

 CVE-2024-39877 is a vulnerability affecting Apache Airflow versions 2.4.0 to 2.9.2, included.
 It allows authenticated users with DAG editing permissions to inject malicious Jinja2 templates into the **doc_md field**, leading to RCE.

-It is perfectly explained in this [Securelayer7 blog](https://blog.securelayer7.net/arbitrary-code-execution-in-apache-airflow/), but I still needed to deep a little more in it to actually execute commands.
+It is perfectly explained in this [Securelayer7 blog](https://blog.securelayer7.net/arbitrary-code-execution-in-apache-airflow/), but I still needed to dig a little more in it to actually execute commands.

 First, I installed the software using Docker.
 The Amazon MWAA instance was using the 2.9.2 version, so I used the same: